 About Me

-I am an Erasmus Mundus Joint Master's Scholar in Intelligent Field Robotic Systems at Universitat de Girona, Spain, and the University of Zagreb, Croatia.
-My research interests span a diverse range of cutting-edge disciplines, including robotics, computer vision, and deep/machine learning.
+I am an Erasmus Mundus Joint Masters Scholar in Intelligent Field Robotic Systems at University of Girona, Spain and the University of Zagreb, Croatia.
+My research interests span a diverse range of cutting-edge disciplines, including robotics, computer vision, and machine/deep learning.

 Additionally, I have proven leadership qualities demonstrated in global communities including Google Developer Student Clubs, TEDx, Google Developer Groups Live, U.S. Embassy programs, and 10Pearls.